On Graphs and Codes Preserved by Edge Local Complementation: Classification

 New non-bipartite ELC-preserved graphs, $h^r_*$, of order $n = 2^r$ for $r \ge 4$, can be obtained from the following theorem, by applying the given LC operations to ELC-preserved bipartite graphs corresponding to extended Hamming codes, $h^r_e$.
 The smallest example of this, $h^4_*$, is shown in Fig.~\ref{fig:hstar2}.
 (Note that $h^3_* = h^3_e$.
 For $r \ge 4$, $h^r_*$ is a non-bipartite ELC-preserved graph that cannot be obtained from any of our other constructions.)

-\begin{thm} Given the bipartite ELC-preserved graph $h^r_e$, defined in Theorem~\ref{thm:exthammingcode}, LC operations applied, in any order, to all vertices in the partition of size $2^r-r-1$ preserves the graph, while LC operations applied, in any order, to all vertices in the partition of size $r+1$ gives an ELC-preserved graph $h^r_*$ which is non-bipartite when $r \ge 4$. \end{thm} \begin{proof} Let $U$ denote the set of vertices in the partition of size $r+1$, and $W$ denote the set of vertices in the partition of size $2^r-r-1$.
+\begin{thm} Given the bipartite ELC-preserved graph $h^r_e$, defined in Definition~\ref{def:exthammingcode}, then $2^r-r-1$ LC operations applied, in any order, one to each vertex in the partition of size $2^r-r-1$, preserve the graph, while $r+1$ LC operations applied, in any order, one to each vertex in the partition of size $r+1$ gives an ELC-preserved graph $h^r_*$ which is non-bipartite when $r \ge 4$. \end{thm} \begin{proof} Let $U$ denote the set of vertices in the partition of size $r+1$, and $W$ denote the set of vertices in the partition of size $2^r-r-1$.
 After performing LC on all vertices in $W$, two vertices $u, v \in U$ will be connected by an edge if and only if $u$ and $v$ have an odd number of common neighbors in $W$.
 To show that LC on all vertices in $W$ preserves $h^r_e$, we must show that all pairs of vertices from $U$ have an even number of common neighbors.
-Let $u_e$ be the extension vertex that was added to $h^r$ to form $h^r_e$, as described in Theorem~\ref{thm:exthammingcode}, and let $u_i$ and $u_j$ be two other vertices in $U$.
+Let $u_e$ be the extension vertex that was added to $h^r$ to form $h^r_e$, as described in Definition~\ref{def:exthammingcode}, and let $u_i$ and $u_j$ be two other vertices in $U$.
 The number of neighbors common between $u_e$ and $u_i$ is $\sum_{i=1}^{\lfloor\frac{r}{2}\rfloor} \binom{r}{2i} \frac{2i}{r} = 2^{r-2}$.
 The number of neighbors common between $u_i$ and $u_j$ is $\sum_{i=2}^{r} \binom{r-2}{i-2} = 2^{r-2}$.